-In respect of NOL, provision for gratuity aggregating to ₹2,053,297 (31 March 2013: ₹1,046,105) has been made based on management estimate, as against the group accounting policy as mentioned in note 1(n).
+In respect of NO1, provision for gratuity aggregating to ₹2,053,297 (31 March 2013: ₹1,046,105) has been made based on management estimate, as against the group accumuling pulicy as mentioned in note 1(n).

 The Company has subscribed to a group gratuity scheme of Life Insurance Corporation of India (LIC).
-Under the said policy, the (a) Gratuity eligible employees are entitled for gratuity upon their resignation or in the event of death in lump sum after deduction of engine employees are enumed for gratuary upon their resignation of in the event of death in many sum after deduction to necessary taxes upto a maximum limit of ₹1,000,000.
-The following table set out the status of the gratuity plan and the reconciliation of opening and closing balances of the present value and defined benefit obligation.
+Under the said policy, the (a) Gratuity eligible employees are entitled for gratuity upon their resignation or in the event of death in lump sum after deduction of engine corpuses are counted for graduly upon their resignation in in the even or entirely many and area deduction necessary taxes uptn a maximum limit of ₹1,000,000.
+The following table set put the status of the gratuity plan and the recunciliation of opening and clusing balances of the present value and defined benefit obligation.